Cross-Document Validation: Beyond OCR & IDP

 Automatic Classification

-IDP identifies the type of each document (government ID, company registration, bank details, pay stub, certificate) with accuracy rates above 98%.
+IDP identifies the type of each document (government ID, Articles of Incorporation, bank details, pay stub, certificate) with accuracy rates above 98%.
 This classification enables document-specific extraction rules to be applied automatically.

 Structured Extraction

-Where OCR returns raw text, IDP returns structured data: key-value pairs (director name, registration number, incorporation date), tables (invoice line items, payment schedules), and metadata (document type, document date, issuer).
+Where OCR returns raw text, IDP returns structured data: key-value pairs (officer name, EIN, incorporation date), tables (invoice line items, payment schedules), and metadata (document type, document date, issuer).

 Intra-Document Validation Rules